Bazu vs Strong vs Hevy: Best Workout Tracker App for Lifters (2026)

 Yes — Bazu has a built-in feedback option in the app.
 You can submit feature requests or report issues directly without leaving the app.
 The team actively reviews submissions, so if something is missing or not working as expected, it's worth sending it through.

-If you're on iPhone and want a free workout tracker that stores your full training history, works in the gym without internet, and keeps you focused on lifting instead of scrolling, Bazu was built for exactly that.
+If you're on iPhone (or want to log sets from your Apple Watch) and want a free workout tracker that stores your full training history, keeps permanent PRs attached to each exercise, works in the gym without internet, and keeps you focused on lifting instead of scrolling, Bazu was built for exactly that.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
 See our Privacy Policy for details on how Bazu handles submissions.